 People with an avoidant attachment style had to learn early on to suppress their feelings, sacrificing their needs for those around them.
 Their emotions were neglected, so they felt rejected to the extent feelings felt unsafe and were pushed down as a survival strategy.
 By adulthood emotional repression has become so instinctive and unconscious it means they can find it hard to understand their own feelings, or even to feel them.
 They are not very good at expressing their needs because they’re not always aware of them, and learned not to expect them to be recognised, so they don't feel able to ask - consequently, these needs tend to surface through behaviours.

 Before doing work on themselves, avoidants commonly live in a subtle state of freeze mode, a fight/flight/freeze survival mode that anticipates being overwhelmed, shamed or emotionally engulfed, with a low level of pervasive anxiety.
-Encountering strong emotions brings this physiological shutdown to the fore and is exceptionally painful.
+Encountering strong emotions or feelings of attachment brings this physiological shutdown to the fore and is exceptionally painful.
 It may be very unconscious, but their early associations imprinted emotions with rejection and the pain of abandonment.
 So with their whole system geared around suppression of emotion, avoidants tend to live their lives making fear-based decisions to avoid encountering strong emotion, rather than desire-based decisions out of what they want and need (which, because of this instinctive repression, they can struggle to access).
-This can lead to a sense of being unfulfilled, trapped and to depression, with the unconscious repression of emotions connected to mental as well physical ill-health.
+This can lead to a sense of being unfulfilled, trapped and to depression.
 And because decisions are largely emotional, not logical, as well as because their decisions were overridden by caregivers so have associations with rejection, they can find it harder to make them (subconsciously: "if I make a decision I will be neglected and alone" - although what avoidants can miss is that the decision to do nothing is in fact still a decision!).

 2. Shame & Criticism

 People with avoidant attachment carry a lot of internal shame so struggle with vulnerability.
 They fear revealing themselves - that being understood will show shameful things.
+Their assumption is that to be known is to increase the risk of being rejected.
 Avoidants store a deep wound that there is something wrong with them because their early needs weren’t met, so they respond very strongly to guilt and shame, which they feel easily and are core triggers for trauma and withdrawing connection.
 Even when unintended, guilt and shame feel manipulating so they may quickly come to resent the source.
 Avoidants are highly self-punishing - they don't believe they deserve good things, and they may punish others who try to provide these for them too.

 Avoidants can feel a lot of shame over their avoidant behaviours in particular - finding it hard to feel, for example - so instead feeling they have to pretend to feel to people.
 This sense of living under a pretence makes it harder for them to deeply connect with anyone because they do not feel able to show their true selves.

 Opening up makes them feel very unsafe and vulnerable to shaming, criticism or controlling, so is very painful.
 It takes a long time for them to recover and feel safe opening up again.
 They become very uncomfortable if someone tries to get them to confront their own emotions, avoid introspection and talking about the past, and are inhibited from expressing hurts, needs and dreams.
+Avoidants are also not good at asking friends for support, finding a shoulder to cry on, or approaching people for advice and guidance - they would rather deny they are in a state of need or go it alone.
+This can result in shyness and social withdrawal.
+They are unlikely to seek social feedback for fear of rejection in what they might learn.
 At heart, they would rather you did not fully know them.
 But when emotions don't come out in direct ways, they come out indirectly - perhaps not immediately, perhaps not for a while, but inevitably.